dennisfrancis/AutoFillMissingData/README.md

 As of now the extension uses a variation of kNN instance based regression and classification algorithms to predict missing data.
 It does auto tuning of k parameter to reduce overfitting using a validation set.
 Ability to tune the algorithm parameters via dialogue boxes is coming soon.

 A major issue is that the prebuilt extension (.oxt file) supports only modern GNU/Linux 64 bit systems comparable to Fedora 24.
 However support for MS Windows and MacOSX is planned.
+Another caveat is that for the extension to work, at least 10 non blank samples(rows) are needed per feature(column) in the table.

 Pull requests are always welcome.